mchianale/loan_request_application/README.md

   Implement logic in the frontend to block certain components for malicious or unauthorized users.
 This prevents access to sensitive features based on the user's role or authentication status.

 - **Managing User Sessions**:
   Create a sign-in and login system in the backend that generates a `session_id` for each user.
-User passwords should be hashed and salted to increase security and prevent unauthorized access.
+User passwords are hashed and salted to increase security and prevent unauthorized access.

 - **Prevent Multiple Requests from the Same User**:
   To avoid multiple requests from the same user simultaneously, implement a management system that handles session states and limits duplicate submissions.
-This can be achieved through both backend and frontend logic.
+This  is achieved through both backend and frontend logic.

 ---